Smuggling of Persons

 Consanguinity means that two people are blood related.
 Section 20.05(d) of the Smuggling of Persons offense states that a driver has an affirmative defense if the driver is related to the individual allegedly being smuggled by a “second degree of consanguinity.”
 A person is within the second degree of consanguinity to another if there is a relationship such as a child/parent relationship, brother/sister relationship, or grandchild/grandparent relationship.

-What is the punishment for Smuggling of Persons?
+What is the penalty for a Texas Smuggling of Persons offense?

 Legal References: